-- Allows you to find and send push notifications to team members who are not currently joined (but who have at some point in the past joined that team).
-If you wish to speak to a team member who is not currently connected, then tap his Invite button in the search screen.
-He will receive a push notification with a link to log in to your team and join you in Cahoots.
+- Allows you to find and send push notifications to team members who are not currently connected (but who have at some point in the past connected to that team).
+If you wish to speak to a team member who is not currently connected, then tap his NUDGE button in the search screen.
+He will receive a push notification with a link to automatically join you in Cahoots.

 Once established, you cannot change your user email address.

 - If you are currently connected to a team, log out.

 - On the Opening Screen, tap JOIN A TEAM.

 - Enter or tap a team name.